klongtran/game-of-life/README.md

 Implementing Conway’s Rules
 ---

-Your first task is to implement Conway’s rules for the Game of Life.
+Your first task is to implement Conway’s rules for the Main.Game of Life.
 These are the rules described above in the game description.

 Conway.java contains a method, applyRules(), which will be used by the game board to compute the next state in each generation. applyRules() takes two parameters - a boolean value representing the cell’s current value, and an integer representing the number of living neighbors the cell has.
 It must return the value for that cell in the next generation. true represents a living cell, and false represents a dead cell.